Kaylahray/js-basics/README.md

-# js-basics

 ## Question 1: What runs JavaScript outside the browser?

-- Answer: A program called NODE.
+_Answer_: The Node runtime environment.

 ## Question 2: Name 5 things JavaScript can do?

-Answer:
+_Answer_:

-(1).
-Adding interactive behaviour to web pages.
+- Adding interactive behaviour to web pages.
-(2).
-Creating Web and Mobile Applications.
+- Creating Web and Mobile Applications.
-(3).
-Browser-based games and building chatbots.
+- Browser-based games and building chatbots.
-(4).
-Building web servers and developing server applications.
+- Building web servers and developing server applications.
-(5).
-Manipulating Flying drones and robots
+- Manipulating Flying drones and robots

 ## Question 3: When was ECMAScript first released?

-Answer: ECMAScript was first realeased in the year 1997.
+_Answer_: ECMAScript was first released in the year 1997.

 ## Question 4: How do you log to the console?

-Answer: By using the " console.log(); "
+_Answer_: By using the " console.log(); "

 ## Question 5: List the tech fields that use javascript?

-Answer:
+_Answer_:

-(1).
-Front-end Web Development.
+- Front-end Web Development.
-(2).
-Mobile Application Development.
+- Mobile Application Development.
-(3).
-Artificial Intelligence.
+- Artificial Intelligence.
-(4).
-Back-end Web Development.
+- Back-end Web Development.
-(5).
-Desktop Application.
+- Desktop Application.
-(6).
-Data Visualization.
+- Data Visualization.
-(7).
-Embedded Device Development and IoT(internet of things).
+- Embedded Device Development and IoT(internet of things).

-## Question 6: Differntiate between Statically type and Dynamically typed programming language and give examples of languages that fall under each category?
+## Question 6: Differntiate between Statically typed and Dynamically typed programming language and give examples of languages that fall under each category?

-Answer:
+_Answer_:

+- statically typed programming languages are programming languages that do type checking at compile time, while dynamically typed programming language performs type checking at run-time or execution time.

+- In statically typed programming languages explicit type declarations are required, while in dynamically typed programming language explicit declarations are not required.

+- In statically typed programming languages variables assignment are static and cannot be changed, while in dynamically typed programming language variables assignment are dynamic and can be altered.

+- **Examples of statically typed programming languages are C++, Java, C, Go, Haskell, c# and Scala.
+While examples od dynamically typed programming languages are JavaScript, Python, Perl, CoffeScript, Ruby, Php and Erlang.**

 ## Question 7: Differentiate between the JavaScript data types 'null' and undefined & nbsp?

-Answer:
+_Answer_:

+- Undefined is a primitive data type that has a value of undefined.
+When a variable has been declared but not assigned a value, it holds the value _undefined_.
+- Null is an assignment value and is assigned to a variable as a representation of no value.
+- &nbsp or non-breaking space is used in programming or word processing to create a space that cannot be broken by word wrap.